Do you have several jobs that include your full and part-time work?

 The average salary of a freelancer in this field in the US is $83,085!

-A freelance travel agent is a consultant who works home-based and works on per project basis.
-This kind of travel agent is not tied up with some contract and works on a freelance basis.
+A freelance travel agent is a consultant who works home-based and works on a per-project basis.
+This kind of travel agent is not tied up with some contracts and works on a freelance basis.
 If you love traveling and so into it, this freelance job may best match you and your interest!

 If you plan to be a travel consultant, it is important that you are persistent and diligent in managing itineraries, scheduling trips, and preparing all the things that are necessary.

 An efficient freelance travel agent must be good at making plans for the best traveling experience that one can offer to the client by ensuring that it will go smoothly and it will be the most memorable travel ever!

 There are numerous ways in finding this freelance job, you can set up your own blog or website to attract your clients but make sure that you keep it updated with new travel destinations; you can also apply for this job on freelance work websites like Elance, O-Desk, PeoplePerHour, and Freelancer.

 The average salary that can be expected from a freelance travel agent is $34,600 in a yearly basis.